zarthur/CSCC-Android-Mobile-Applications-Notes/week_09/readme.md

  <style name="AppTheme" parent="Theme.AppCompat.Light.DarkActionBar">
  ```

- If it doesn't change the parent attribute so it matches the value above.
+ If it doesn't, change the parent attribute so it matches the value above.

  Finally, we have to update all our activities to extend *AppCompatActivity*.
  So far, all our activities have extended *FragmentActivity* or a subclass of